marcohamersma/hellotrello/readme.md

 -  Better modularisation
 -  Use proper Ruby logging, not puts
 -  Add a procfile
+-  Test for processing changes
 -  Print board name when teams have multiple boards
 -  Make new ticket by title and get a link and number in return

+I might just want to rewrite this all in Javascript soon ;)

 ### could dos
 -  Dynamic polling intervals based upon board activity / time of day